Table of Contents

 You can track memory usage to detect underused or overused Windows servers and adjust memory accordingly.
 These metrics will help you to detect server overloads before they cause downtime or data loss.
 When you find the servers that suffer memory shortage, you may want to optimize the memory usage of the servers or perform a physical memory upgrade.

 Monitoring disk space is also one of the most critical ways to ensure reliability.
 When your disk space is almost full, the performance of a server will become slow and processes running on that server can halt.
 You can use past disk usage metrics to predict a future increase and make preemptive actions.
 When disk space appears to be approaching full, you can either optimize disk space usage or make physical disk upgrades.

 The network metrics are especially important when your Windows servers accept inbound traffic.
 The amount of inbound traffic can be translated into the volume of workload that a server has to digest.
 When a particular server takes in too much traffic while others don’t, you will want to modify the routing policy so that you can distribute it evenly.
 Also, checking outbound error packets can be used to estimate normal inbound requests and monitor the normal operations of your applications.
 Tracking bandwidth utilization can help you to understand the level of traffic and amount of data transferred between your site, users, and the Internet.

-By monitoring event logs, you can access comprehensive data that tell you various aspects of server performances including downtime, low performance, and security infringements.
+By monitoring event logs and using log management tools to keep all data organized, you can access comprehensive data that tell you various aspects of server performances including downtime, low performance, and security infringements.
 Detailed metrics on logging messages and processes can give you an in-depth understanding of your Windows servers.
 You can build logic to search specific keywords and occurrences in event logs.

 Monitor Windows performance on Graphite